Common Beekeeping Mistakes – You Can Avoid

 Taking Advice from Questionable Sources

 The internet is a wonderful source of information on almost any topic.
-It also contains a lot of mis-information.
+But, it also contains a lot of mis-information.

 Perhaps, you do not know any beekeepers in your local area or you may not like the ones you have found.
 Check surrounding areas for beekeeping associations.

-Seek out some local info to go with the basics of beekeeping for beginners that you are learning online.
+Seek out some local info to go with the basics as you learn how to start beekeeping from other additional sources.

 But don’t make the mistake of trying every beekeeping management strategy that you hear about online.
 It may not work for your bees in your region and you may do harm.